shashstormer/m3u8_proxy-cors/README.md

 ## Usage

 To use the server, simply replace the URL of the M3U8 playlist file in your application with the URL of the proxy server.
-For example, if your original URL was `http://example.com/video.m3u8`, you would replace it with `http://localhost:5010/cors?urlhttp://example.com/video.m3u8`.
+For example, if your original URL was `https://example.com/video.m3u8`, you would replace it with `http://localhost:5010/cors?url=https://example.com/video.m3u8`.

+For 9anime you should add origin=9anime in query like ```http://localhost:5010/cors?url=https://example.com/video.m3u8&origin=9anime```

 ## Deploying to Vercel
 You can quickly deploy this project to Vercel with the following button: